 In your title tags and meta descriptions

 The title of each page is what Google reads first.
 A title like “Plumber in Mamer and Southern Luxembourg | Company Name” is more informative and targeted than a generic one.
-Stay under 60 characters to avoid truncation.

 In your Google Business profile content